- Academic Advising

 Undergraduate Transfer Credit

-Currently enrolled undergraduate students who plan to take courses at another college or university (during the summer break for example) and transfer the credits to Adams State must have the coursework approved by the department chair in the content area prior to enrolling as a transient student elsewhere.
-General education courses may be approved by the Records Office or its designee with the Petition to Transfer Credit Form – Undergraduate Students.
+Currently enrolled undergraduate students who plan to take courses at another college or university (during the summer break for example) and transfer the credits to Adams State must have the coursework approved by the program chair or School Director in the content area prior to enrolling as a transient student elsewhere.
+General education courses may be approved by the Records Office or its designee with the Transfer Credit Approval Form.
 Failure to receive this approval may result in the transfer courses not being accepted toward an Adams State University degree or teacher licensure program.
-Guaranteed transfer courses in Colorado can be viewed online at Colorado’s statewide guaranteed transfer (gt) program, gtPathways site.
+Guaranteed transfer courses in Colorado can be viewed online at Colorado’s statewide guaranteed transfer (gt) program.

 - Adams State will accept coursework in which grades of A, B, C, P (Pass), CR (Credit) and S were earned for transfer credit.
 Courses in which a grade of D was earned are not accepted for transfer unless the course is an integral part of an Associate of Arts or Associate of Science degree.

-- Students with advanced placement scores of three or higher and CLEP scores in the 50th percentile or higher may receive credit upon approval by the department chair of the appropriate department.
-Vocational courses and courses which are listed as “no equivalent” at Adams State can be considered for credit after the student completes 24 hours of course work at Adams State with a 2.0 or higher GPA.
-The credit must be approved by the department chair of the student’s major.
+- Vocational courses and courses which are listed as “no equivalent” at Adams State can be considered for credit after the student completes 24 hours of course work at Adams State with a 2.0 or higher GPA.
+The credit must be approved by the program chair of the student’s major.

 - There is no limit to the number of transfer hours accepted.
-However, students are required to complete a minimum number of 30 institutional hours to obtain a Bachelor of Arts or Science degree.
+However, students are required to complete a minimum number of 30 institutional hours to obtain a Bachelor of Art, Bachelor of Fine Arts, or Bachelor of Science degree.

-- Transfer students are urged to visit the campus and meet with the transfer student coordinator to ensure a smooth transition of transfer credits.
+- Transfer students are urged to visit the campus and meet with the Transfer Coordinator to ensure a smooth transition of transfer credits.

-- Transfer credit more than 10 years old must be evaluated by the transfer student coordinator (if the course falls under the general education requirements ‘or equivalent’) or the department chair of the area offering the course for which the credit would be issued.
+- Transfer credit more than 10 years old must be evaluated by the Transfer Coordinator (if the course falls under the general education requirements ‘or equivalent’) or the program chair of the area offering the course for which the credit would be issued.

-Individuals with coursework seeking admission to degree programs at Adams State University will be evaluated using Adams State’s general admission policies and the transfer policy (see below).
-Adams State will evaluate courses in three categories:
+Individuals with course work seeking admission to degree programs at Adams State University will be evaluated using Adams State general admission policies and the transfer policies outlined below.
+Courses will be evaluated in three categories:

-- General education courses, their equivalents (both in state and out of state), and courses specified in the statewide core transfer process or the guaranteed transfer process with grades of C or better will be evaluated by the designee of the Records Department for acceptance.
+- Category 1: General Education Courses, their equivalents (both in-state and out-of-state), and courses specified in the guaranteed transfer process with grades of ‘C’ or better will be evaluated by the Transfer Coordinator, Distance Advisor, CEP Advisor or designee for acceptance.

-- Upper-level courses (300 to 499) or courses specifically related to a student’s intended major with grades of C or better will be evaluated for acceptance by the department chair for which the credit would be issued.
+- Category 2: Upper Division courses (300-499) or courses specifically related to a student’s intended major with grades of ‘C-’ or better will be evaluated for acceptance by the program chair for which the credit would be issued.

-- Credits that fall outside of Categories One and Two (i.e., elective credits) will be evaluated for acceptance by the designee of the Records Department and/or the department chair for which the credit would be issued.
+- Category 3: Credits that fall outside Categories 1 and 2 (i.e. elective credits) will be evaluated for acceptance by the Transfer Coordinator, Distance Advisor, CEP Advisor or designee and/or the program chair for which the credit would be issued.

 Undergraduate Degree Transfers

-Individuals with a B.A./B.F.A./B.S. (including degrees more than 10 years old) will have their general education courses accepted in total as meeting Adams State’s general education requirements with the exception of time-sensitive courses (e.g., computer science courses, geography).
-Time-sensitive courses more than 10 years old will not be accepted.
 Individuals with an in-state A.A./A.S. degree (including degrees more than 10 years old) will have their general education courses accepted in total as meeting Adams State’s general education requirements.
-Individuals with an out-of-state A.A./A.S. degree (including degrees more than 10 years old) will have their general education courses accepted if they have successfully completed at least one course in each of the following areas: communication (English), history, science with a lab, college-level math, art and literature, and social and behavioral science.
+Individuals with an out-of-state A.A./A.S. degree (including degrees more than 10 years old) will have their general education courses accepted if they have successfully completed at least one course in each of the following areas: communication (English), history, physical science, college-level math, arts and humanities, and social sciences.
 Courses from these areas that have not been completed may be completed at Adams State.
-Upon completion, the entire degree will be accepted.
-In addition, students must fulfill the writing assessment requirement before they may be considered complete for the purposes of degree conferral.
+Upon completion, the entire degree will be accepted:

-Individuals with an Associate of Applied Science degree or an Associate in General Education degree will have their general education courses accepted in total as meeting Adams State’s general education requirements if they have successfully completed at least one course in each of the following areas: communication (English), history, science with a lab, college-level math, art and literature, and social and behavioral science.
+Individuals with an Associate of Applied Science degree or an Associate in General Education degree will have their general education courses accepted in total as meeting Adams State’s general education requirements if they have successfully completed at least one course in each of the following areas: communication (English), history, natural and physical sciences, math, social sciences, arts and humanities.
 Courses from these areas that have not been completed may be completed at Adams State.
-Upon completion the entire degree will be accepted.
+Upon completion the entire degree will be accepted as meeting Adams State general education requirements.
+The First Year Seminar requirement will be waived:

 In order to receive transfer credit from non-accredited schools, the student must complete 24 credit hours with a minimum 2.0 GPA.
-Credits may then be presented to the department chair over the course content area and the vice president for Academic Affairs for approval.
+After successful completion of these hours previous coursework will be reviewed for Adams State credit:

 Undergraduate Degree/Program Requirements